serg06/toronto-pools/README.md

 What it does:
 - Downloads latest pool info from https://www.toronto.ca/data/parks/prd/swimming/dropin/leisure/index.html
-- Parses page and reverse pool info back to usable objects
+- Parses page and reverts pool info into usable objects
-- Has a function to find all pool availability on a certain day
+- Has a function that browses through these objects for you and prints all pools available on a given day

 How to work it:
 - Open pools.py